giltene/GilExamples/VectorizationExample-benchmarks/README.md

 VectorizationExampleBench.doSumShiftedLoop           67108864         1000000000  thrpt    5   1.033 ±  0.003  ops/s
 ```

-When run on a Skylake 4116 CPU @ 2.10GHz, I observe the following results:
+When run on a Skylake 4116 CPU @ 2.10GHz, which has which has 1 AVX-512 FMA unit, I observe the following results:
 With Zing 18.06:

 ```